tomlepaine/video-labeling-gui/README.md

 ```

 One is hard to install:
-[moviepy][moviepy] - Wraps ffmpeg, used to save out movies.
+[moviepy][moviepy] - Wraps ffmpeg, used by `make_clips.py` to save out video clips.
 This is the hardest part to install.
 You need ffmpeg from [here][ffmpeg] installed with libmp3lame enabled.
 To do this I followed the instructions [here][install].

-You could just manually use ffmpeg.
-Unfortunately I not familiar with it, and when I saved out subclips, they didn't properly play in my browser (chrome).
-Subclips saved with moviepy do play properly.
+Alternatively, you could ignore `make_clips.py` entirely and just use the ffmpeg cli directly.
+But I am not too familiar with it and when I tried that technique the videos would not play in my browser (chrome).
+Your mileage may vary.

 ## Getting started

-First run make clips.
+First make the clips by running `make_clips.py`.
 Currently it grabs subclips every 5 seconds.
 The duration of the subclips is 2 seconds.
 Modify this if you want it to grab subclips based on our other labels.

 ```
 python make_clips.py /path/to/movie.mp4
 ```

-This will output a whole bunch of video files in `lip_demo/static/` directory.
+This will output a whole bunch of video files in `video-labeling-gui/static/` directory.
 The gui expects the files to be there.
 The video files will have names of the form `video_%05d.mp4`.

 Then to start the gui run: